vlaufoo/MatrixMult/README.md

 - `make testing`: a smaller target used for testing purposes

-- The Rewind folder, which contains an extension of the Matrix class, modified to include tensors.
+- The [Rewind](https://github.com/vlaufoo/MatrixMult/tree/master/Rewind) folder, which also contains another `Tensor` class, with a few new methods, to extend the usecases of the original program.